mmore500/signalgp-lite/joss/paper.md

 # Abstract

-Event-driven genetic representations have been shown to outperform traditional traditional imperative representations on interaction-heavy problems.
+Event-driven genetic programming representations have been shown to outperform traditional traditional imperative representations on interaction-heavy problems.
-Most existing work uses the SignalGP library.
-This library caters to traditional program synthesis applications.
+Existing work uses the SignalGP library, which caters to traditional program synthesis applications.
-However, large-scale artificial life applications have a different set of implementation priorities.
+However, large-scale artificial life applications require a different set of implementation priorities.
 SignalGP is an existing implementation that is focused on extending tag-based referencing by applying event-driven techiques to genetic programming.
-With signalgp-lite, our goal is to provide a performance increase in large-scale experiments, such as those undertaken in Artificial Life.
+With signalgp-lite, our goal is to increase performance to enable large-scale experiments, such as those undertaken in Artificial Life, by removing control-flow overhead (e.g., the call stack) and trading run-time flexibility for better-performing compile-time configuration.
-By removing control-flow overhead (e.g., the call stack) and trading run-time flexibility for better-performing compile-time configuration, we achieved an 8x to 30x speedup.
+Here, we report benchmarking experiments that show an 8x to 30x speedup.
-`signalgp-lite` is unit- and integration-tested, achieving equivalent solution quality on two benchmark problems originally developed for SignalGP.
+We also report solution quality equivalent to SignalGP on two benchmark problems originally developed for that implementation.
-The library is currently used in DISHTNY, and our expectation is that it will be useful in future Artifical Life and Genetic Programming projects.
+The library is currently used in Artificial Life experiments studying the evolution of multicelularity, and our expectation is that it will be useful in future Artifical Life and Genetic Programming projects.

 # Summary

-`signalgp-lite` is a genetic programming framework that allows for an event-based development paradigm.
+`signalgp-lite` is a software framework for event-driven genetic programming.
-Compared to the traditional imperative paradigm, event-driven simulations trigger event-handlers (i.e., modules) in response to enviromental and inter-programmatic signals.
+Unlike the traditional imperative paradigm, event-driven simulations trigger event-handlers (i.e., program modules) in response to enviromental, self-generated, and cohabitant-generated signals.
-This representation has been shown to outperform imperative programming on certain problems, such as those in which many interactions with the enviroment or other organisms occur. [cite]
-One example of such situation is the case of a large-scale digital evolution experiment, as well as various other artifical life simulations.
+This representation outperforms imperative programming on interaction intensive problems, where inputs from the enviroment or other organisms ocmust be handled [cite], as is the case in large-scale digital evolution experiments as well as various other artifical life simulations.
-In light of the above, `signalgp-lite` is the framework of choice in DISHTINY.

 `signalgp-lite` is written in C++.
 It was chosen due to its low-level control over runtime performance.